johannah/iclr-2020-workshop/speakers.md

 # Info for Speakers and Invited Guests

-*Zoom attendees must completely close the ICLR stream before joining the zoom conference (seriously - you will regret it if you don't)*

 Thanks so much for contributing to this workshop.
 Although the format isn't at all what any of us expected a few months ago,  we think that with your continued engagement, we can still learn a lot and enjoy ourselves on the 26th.
 With that in mind, please be prepared to bear with us as we adjust to the virtual format.

 ## Connecting to the Zoom Conference Call